jcpsimmons/blog/content/post/leaving-california.md

 ## COVID-19 Protocols

 It's unfortunate that a virus has been so politicized.
-I'm going to avoid bringing politics into this essay and instead provide some numbers[1], and a question for pondering.
+I'm going to avoid bringing politics into this essay and instead provide some numbers[1], and some questions.

 **Unemployment Rate - May 2020 - peak(?) of COVID**